Powerful storms kill 3 as tornadoes tear through central and southeastern US

 “There were a lot of people running through the streets trying to find people and their pets,” Wycoff said.
 “It was just a lot of chaos.”

-In southern Indiana, the National Weather Service confirmed a tornado touched down early Wednesday, damaging homes in a subdivision north of the city of Sellersburg, located about 12 miles (19 kilometers) north of Louisville, Kentucky.
+In southern Indiana, the National Weather Service confirmed a tornado touched down early Wednesday.
+The Clark County Emergency Management Agency said the storm damaged 24 structures, including homes in a subdivision north of the city of Sellersburg, located about 12 miles (19 kilometers) north of Louisville, Kentucky.

-The Clark County Emergency Management Agency said the storm damaged 24 structures.

 Candice Holmes, a resident of the Lewis & Clark subdivision north of Sellersburg, said she, her husband and son sought shelter in their bathroom when they heard the approaching storm and “the wind just picked up all at once.”